textileio/community/docs/powergate/localnet.md

 ```

 !!!info
-    If you're installing on macOS, there are some system permissions issues you'll have to deal with.
+    If you're installing on macOS, there are some system permissions issue you'll have to deal with.
 Please follow the [`hub` installation instructions](https://docs.textile.io/hub/accounts/#mac-installation) to work around the issue.

-#### Build from source
+#### Build from source code

 From the root of the `powergate` repo, you can build the CLI from the latest code.
 This will install the Powergate CLI, `pow`, on your machine.